longtingwu/longtingwu.github.io/_pages/talks.md

 The following is a list of seminars, workshops and conferences where I have invited to give a talk (or talks).

+- 06.06.2025.
+MIST Workshop, The Chinese University of Hong Kong.

 - 28.02.2025.
 Mathematics Seminar Series, Great Bay University.

 - 10.12.2024.
 String seminar, University of Bonn.